-When suffering from chronic back or neck pain, regardless of the suspected source, it’s important to visit your physician as soon as possible.
+When experiencing chronic neck or back pain, regardless of the suspected source, it’s important to visit your physician as soon as possible.
 Be prepared to answer a wide range of diagnostic questions, including:

 - Where does it hurt?
 The location of the pain is an important first clue.

 - Is the pain constant or occasional?
 Pain experienced for longer than three months is called chronic.
 Pain experienced suddenly is called acute.

 - When did the pain first occur?
 Pain with longer duration could be a sign of a serious injury or long-term degeneration.

 - Is it a sharp pain, a radiating pain, a dull ache, numbness, tingling?
 The form the pain takes also is a clue to its origin.

 - Have you performed any recent activity that might have caused or contributed to the pain?
 Repetitive motion or poor posture can cause different kinds of neck and lower back pain.